View Full Story

 What books, seminars and courses have you read or attended and which would you recommend?

 Whilst there are many great books, seminars, and courses out there, I would highly recommend the Wealth Within Diploma of Share Trading and Investment.
 In terms of books I can’t go past Robert Kiyosaki’s ‘Rich Dad Poor Dad’ because creating wealth whether it’s from trading or another way really begins with changing your mind frame on how you approach money.
-Changing your mindset will place you amongst the 10% of traders that make money.
+Changing your mindset will place you among the 10% of traders that make money.

 What does the future hold for you?